 Documentaries are a great way to familiarise yourself with the events in the world, contemporary or ancient.
 While movies give you drama and entertainment, documentaries focus on facts and figures and immaculate research.
 But sometimes, the stories that they want to tell are too intricate and lengthy to be contained in an hour or two.

 And this is where television comes in.
-It allows a platform to the filmmakers to stretch and mould the story just as they want to.
-There is no shortage of time and resources, and with the people spending most of their time with TV shows, this is the best time to let documentaries get a taste of that success as well.
+It allows a platform for the filmmakers to stretch and mold the story just as they want to.
+There is no shortage of time and resources, and with people spending most of their time with TV shows, this is the best time to let documentaries get a taste of that success as well.
 Here is the list of best docuseries of 2019 that you must watch.

 Every spy movie has an assassin.
-A mysterious and dangerous person who is hired to kill the people in the highest ranks, that ones that are the most difficult to kill, and somehow, these assassins find a way to finish the job.
-In real life too, assassinations of prominent political personalities aren’t an alien idea.
-Even government agencies send their best to kill heads of criminal and terrorist organizations.
+A mysterious and dangerous person is hired to kill the people in the highest ranks, the ones that are the most difficult to kill, and somehow, these assassins find a way to finish the job.
+In real life, too, assassinations of prominent political personalities aren’t an alien idea.
+Even government agencies do their best to kill the heads of criminal and terrorist organizations.
 But that doesn’t mean that normal people, like the grandma next door, can’t indulge in this practice.

 In fact, in past years, contract killings have seen a spike, and it doesn’t have as much to do with famous people as it is with a regular person.
 If you want to find out more about it, watch the series here.

 Cars are exciting, right?
 Comfort and all that is okay, but it is actually the speed that lures most people in.
-And while we are restrained by speed limits (and for good reason), the true test of speed comes in Formula 1, the one sport that every car lover wants to witness, or better, be a part of.
+And while we are restrained by speed limits (and for a good reason), the true test of speed comes in Formula 1, the one sport that every car lover wants to witness or, better, be a part of.

 What excitement must it be for the drivers!
 But that adrenaline rush doesn’t come without a price.
 It requires hard work and dedication, just as any other dream job does.
 It also requires unfaltering attention and, sometimes, sacrifice, which makes way for frustration.
 If you still think the grass is greener on the other side, then watch this documentary to unveil the harsh truths behind the highly competitive world of racing.
 Watch it here.